jemin555/DotWeb5.0/README.md

 are considered more advanced than Remote-X applications.
 Both are designed with confidentiality in mind, protecting against unauthorized access or replication by malicious actors or competitors.
 DOTWEB5.0 also supports code obfuscation and security features, making it both secure and easy to learn.
 The platform introduces OJ7, which stands for Jemin Advanced Virtual Application.
 OJ7 is positioned as being more advanced than Python and other programming languages.
-The Linux version of DOTWEB5.0 was implemented in 2021 using C/C++, Java, and DOTWEB3.0.
+The Linux version of DOTWEB5.0 was implemented in 2021 using C/C++, and DOTWEB3.0.

+Any Professionals can learn this  tutorial  which is : https://sites.google.com/view/dotweb5programmingtutorial/dotweb5-tutorial

 Definition of DOTWEB5.0 Programming Language
 ============================================